Transfer ownership of an Azure subscription to another account

 Does everything transfer?
 Including resource groups, VMs, disks, and other running services?

-Yes, all your resources like VMs, disks, and websites transfer to the new owner.
+All your resources like VMs, disks, and websites transfer to the new owner.
 However, any administrator roles and Role-based Access Control (RBAC) policies you've set up do not transfer across different directories.
+Also, app registrations and other tenant-specific services don't transfer along.

 Why don't I see the "Transfer subscription" button?